pymupdf/PyMuPDF/README.rst

 Contact
 =======

+You can also find PyMuPDF on the Python Package Index `PyPI <https://pypi.python.org/pypi/PyMuPDF/1.7.0>`_.

 We invite you to join our efforts by contributing to the the wiki pages.

 Please submit comments or any issues either to this site or by sending an e-mail to the authors